perslab/wgcna-toolbox/README.md

 `/RObjects`

-results: a list per cell type, saved to `dir_RObjects`, containing
+session image for each cell type, saved to `dir_RObjects`, containing amongst others

 1. datExprFilter: expression matrix filtered at the `consensusTOM` step
 2. metaData:   metadata for the subset